federicapardini/Real_time_ash_forecast/README.md

-# Real-time tephra forecast at Mt.
-Etna (Italy)
+# Real-time tephra forecast at Mt.Etna (Italy)

 <img src="./figures/Logo_INGV.png" width=150pt/>

-This repository provides volcanic hazards maps for tephra fallout and dispersal at Mt.
-Etna.
-Numerical forecasts are produced by an automated workflow which is activated in real-time when explosive eruptions occur.
-The numerical procedure has been developed at the Italian National Institute of Geophysics and Volcanology - Sezione di Pisa and it runs automatically and in real-time when Volcano Observatory Notifications for Aviation (VONAs) having red as allert color code are issued by the Italian National Institute of Geophysics and Volcanology - Osservatorio Vesuviano.
+This repository provides volcanic hazard maps for tephra fallout and dispersal at Mt.Etna (Italy).
+Numerical forecasts are produced by an automated workflow which is activated in real-time when explosive eruptions with tephra emission occur.
+The workflow is informed about the state of the volcano by Volcano Observatory Notifications for Aviation (VONAs) issued by the Italian National Institute of Geophysics and Volcanology - Osservatorio Etneo (INGV-OE), which is the reference institure for the monitoring of Mt.Etna.
+The numerical procedure has been developed and tested at the Italian National Institute of Geophysics and Volcanology - Sezione di Pisa (INGV-Sezione di Pisa), with the contribution of colleagues from the INGV-OE.

 The main features of the workflow are: